 - Delete: After opening an existing connection configuration, click Delete to permanently delete the connection from the project and close the configuration (see Component Dependencies, Deletion, and Removal).

 After configuring an HTTP connection, you can configure one or more HTTP activities associated with that connection to use as a source or target within an operation or script.
-For more information, see HTTP Activities, which covers GET, PUT, POST, DELETE, and custom actions.
+For more information, see HTTP Activities, which covers GET, PUT, POST, DELETE, and Custom activities.

 - No labels